Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - NPCs who are standing or dancing will now always try to return to their original location after leaving it for whatever reason (e.g. if they chased the player).
 - Alex Jacobson will now actually appear in Tong's Lab (Mission 6) when using a Hong Kong starting map (e.g. when playing WaltonWare).
 - Aggressive Defense System will now stop tracking projectiles immediately once the player runs out of bioelectric energy.
+- Datacube with ALL_SHIFTS account information in Versalife offices (M06) can now be randomized anywhere in the office except for the security room.
 </details>